bradtraversy/keystone-blog/README.md

 Blog API created with KeystoneJS

-You probably want to add Lists, Authentication, Access control and a front-end application.
+Rename config.env to .env and add your database URI

 ## Running the Project.